Loughgiel beaten by Sarsfields in All-Ireland final

 Siobhan McGrath's early goal helped Galway side Sarsfields into an five-point lead but Loughgiel hit back.

-Caitrin Dobbin netted and teams were level at break before Sarsfield burst clear with Rachel Murray firing in their second goal.
+Caitrin Dobbin netted and the teams were level at the break before Sarsfield burst clear with Rachel Murray firing in their second goal.

 Loughgiel rallied again to equalise but Sarsfields finished strongly to win.